Azure/communication-ui-library/docs/references/creating-a-release.md

 1. Complete the post-release verification steps in [Release Checklist](./release-checklist.md).
 1. (If this is a latest release) Complete the PR to merge the release branch back into `main`.
 1. (If this is a latest release) Deploy the new version of storybook using the "Release branch - Publish Storybook" GitHub action.

-## Manually creating a release

-    WARNING: This section is old, and likely wrong.

-To manually create a release:

-1. Checkout onto the branch or tag with the changes you wish to publish.
-1. Create a release branch off from this. e.g.

-    ```bash
-    git fetch --all # Ensure you have the latest remote details
-    git checkout v.1.2.3 # Checkout a git tag or release branch
-    git checkout -b release/1.2.4 # Create feature branch
-    ```

-1. Bump the package versions

-    ```bash
-    npx beachball bump
-    ```

-    This will bump the package versions, as well as delete the change files and generate the changelog.
-1. Prune the changelog (see [Pruning a Changelog](../references/pruning-a-changelog.md))
-1. Put up a PR of the changes into main
-1. When the PR is completed, _on your release branch_, upload the packages to azure publishing pipelines and trigger the release pipeline.
-For information on how to do this, see the [Azure SDK partner release wiki](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/1/Partner-Release-Pipeline).
-1. Once the action has completed, verify on <https://www.npmjs.com/> that the package(s) published successfully.
-1. Post that a new release has happened on the [internal releases Teams channel](https://teams.microsoft.com/l/channel/19%3ae12aa149c0b44318b245ae8c30365880%40thread.skype/ACS%2520Deployment%2520Announcements?groupId=3e9c1fc3-39df-4486-a26a-456d80e80f82&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).

 ## Submitting a hotfix